-It Is Necessary to One Way Sync OneDrive
+Is It Necessary to One Way Sync OneDrive?

-Why need to one way folder sync?
-As we all know, with the fast development of information high technology, there are an increasing number of data to be saved for every person.
-Since the expense of traditional local hard disk is high, some people create a new way to store the large amount of information – cloud drive storage.
+Why need one way file sync?
+As we all know, with the fast development of information technology, there is an increasing number of data to be saved for every person.
+Since the expense of traditional local hard disk is high, some people and companies create a new way to store the large amount of information – cloud drive storage.

 OneDrive Sync One Way App

-When successfully installed OneDrive App, open it and sign in your OneDrive account.
+Step 2: When successfully installed OneDrive App, open it and sign in your OneDrive account.

 One Way Sync from Local to Cloud

 It is easy to one way folder sync from local to cloud.

 Step 1: Create a subfolder (for example: “2018”) in local OneDrive folder.

 Step 2: Put all the files you want to sync to your OneDrive account.

 Step 3: Then, the app will automatically sync the subfolder to your OneDrive.